bnert-land/graphql.kit/README.md

 ### Engines

-In the context of `graphql.kit`, an "engine" is responsible for compiling a GraphQL schema and executing queries, subscription and dispatching resolver functions.
+In the context of `graphql.kit`, an "engine" is responsible for compiling a GraphQL schema and executing queries, subscriptions, and coorindating resolving values.

 Current engine implementations:
 | Name                                              | Compliant w/ GraphQL Spec | Compliant w/ Apollo Federation |